jymcheong/SysmonResources/5. Threat Analytics/orientDB/readme.md

 # Visualizing Sysmon Event

 ## Why not Neo4J?
 Neo4j is a very popular graph database but there's some learning curve to the query syntax.
 I prefer OrientDB because it uses SQL like syntax & also it is a multi-modal (document, graph..) database.

-## Caveats
-[http://orientdbleaks.blogspot.sg/2015/06/the-orientdb-issues-that-made-us-give-up.html](http://orientdbleaks.blogspot.sg/2015/06/the-orientdb-issues-that-made-us-give-up.html) has plenty of bad things to say about OrientDB for production use.
-Nothing is free in life.
+More importantly, the insertion speed is FAST!

 ## How does it look like?
 ![](samplegraph.png)